International-GNSS-Service/SLM/README.md

 1. [pyenv](https://github.com/pyenv/pyenv) is not strictly required, but it is highly recommended to help manage multiple local Python installations and keep environments clean.
 Python 3.8+ is required.
 2. [Poetry](https://Python-poetry.org/) is used for dependency and package management.
-3. SLM can be configured to use the following relational database management systems (RDBMS).
-PostgresSQL is preferred.
-4. SLM requires the PostGIS extension to PostgreSQL.
+3. SLM requires PostgresSQL along with the PostGIS extension that enables geographic queries to be run directly by the database.

    | RDBMS                                        | Minimum Version   | Management Utilities                                        |
    | ---------------------------------------------| ----------------- | ------------------------------------------------------------|